baguiar428/baguiar428.github.io/_posts/2022-09-06-zsh-node-ruby.md

 There are prerequisites needed for the Oh-my-ZSH framework and the package manager should handle that for you.
 You will be prompted to approve the install of those prerequisites, please do so.
 After installation you should be able to use the ZSH shell after restarting your computer (or logging off and back in again).

-You can get futher information on everything oh-my-zsh via Github: https://github.com/ohmyzsh/ohmyzsh
+You can get more information on oh-my-zsh via Github: https://github.com/ohmyzsh/ohmyzsh

 Information page for the Manjaro oh-my-zsh package: https://software.manjaro.org/package/oh-my-zsh#!